 *Enjoy seeing the results of your work

 Re-evaluating your goals is a good idea every 6-18 months, because your goals might change.
 I have talked to many doctors who need to see a full schedule in the appointment calendar in order to feel competent, and in demand.
-But after 5-7 years, that need is often filled, and then a different aspiration arises, such as the need to practice leadership.
+But after 5-7 years, that need is often fulfilled, and then a different aspiration arises, such as the need to practice leadership.
 You can achieve your aspirations as milestones throughout the years of your career.